alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###SICs and STCs

-You can only apply to import veterinary medicines under the SIC or STC if you’re a:
+You can only apply to import veterinary medicines under an SIC or STC if you’re a:

 - veterinary surgeon registered with the Royal College of Veterinary Surgeons (RCVS).
 - Home Office Project license holder